-Dr. Ahmet Özyiğit was born in 1981 in the Famagusta district of Cyprus.
-Ozgen and Dr. He is the youngest of Savaş Özyiğit's three children.
+Dr. Ahmet Özyiğit was born in 1981 in Famagusta, Cyprus.
+He is the youngest of three children of Özgen and Dr. Savaş Özyiğit.

-After completing his high school education at Türk Maarif College in 1998, he completed his undergraduate and graduate studies in economics in the American state of Kansas. Özyiğit, who later completed his doctorate education in the same field of science, published many articles in this field.
+After completing his high school education at Türk Maarif College in 1998, he earned his bachelor's and master's degrees in economics in Kansas, United States.
+He then received his doctorate in the same field, actively participating in academic research and publishing various scientific articles.

-Özyiğit, who later became interested in medical science, studied medicine at the University of Nicosia Faculty of Medicine.
-In addition to this education, he received his master's degree in Clinical Embryology from the University of Leeds and postgraduate education in Endocrinology from the University of South Wales.
+Over time, Dr. Özyiğit turned to medical science and completed his medical education at the University of Nicosia Faculty of Medicine.
+In addition to his medical education, he earned a master's degree in Clinical Embryology at the University of Leeds, and then pursued postgraduate studies in Endocrinology at the University of South Wales.

 Wellness and Anti-aging Applications